nikita-skobov/abstract-pipeline-runner/README.md

 a "task" is an interface that you as the user of this library will implement to provide an actual way of "doing work".
 Any data structure can be a "task", so long as it implements the methods provided in the `Task` trait in this library.
-Each time a `Task` is called to "run", it gets provided an immutable view of the global state of the pipeline, and the task can make dynamic decisions based on that.
+Each time a `Task` is called to "run", it gets provided an immutable view of the global state of the pipeline, and the task can make dynamic decisions based on that. the task "run" method must return a success code (true or false) as well as an optional diff of the global state to be applied by the abstract pipeline runner.

 This library does not contain any code to spawn subshells, or execute programs.
 It only provides a way to easily define